botond0401/DS_MSC_Stats/README.md

 ## Exercises

 The `Exercises` folder contains various homework assignments and the take-home exam.
-I solved the homework assignments using Python.🐍
+I solved the homework assignments using Python. 🐍\
 Below are the subfolders:

 ### EX2